slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 ![Reference topolgy](/images/environment.png)

-The reference enviroment topology and configuration can be fine tuned for a specific role.
-For example Staging and Production environments optimized for a continuos training worfklow may not utilize AI Platform Notebooks or AI Platform Prediction services.

-## Provisioning an Environment
 In the reference environment, all services are configured in a single GCP projects.
 If you provision multiple environments (e.g. Development, Staging, and Production) each environment should utilize a dedictated project.

 Currently, Kubeflow Pipelines is not available as a managed service.
 In the reference environment, the KFP services are deployed to a dedicated GKE cluster and configured to utilize:
 - A Cloud SQL managed MySQL for ML Metadata and KFP Metadata databases
 - A Cloud Storage bucket for object storage

+The reference enviroment topology and configuration can be fine tuned for a specific role.
+For example Staging and Production environments optimized for a continuos training worfklow may not utilize AI Platform Notebooks or AI Platform Prediction services.

+## Provisioning an Environment

 Provisioning of an environment has been organized as a three step process:
 1. Enabling the required Cloud Services
-1. Provisioning infrastructure for Kubeflow Pipelines and configuring service accounts and permissions
+1. Provisioning infrastructure for Kubeflow Pipelines
-1. Deploying KFP pipelines
+1. Deploying Kubeflow Pipelines

+To execute the above steps you need a workstation with the following components installed:
+- Google Cloud SDK
+- Kustomize
+- kubectl

+All the required components are pre-configured in the dev-image.

 ## Enabling Cloud Services
 The following GCP Cloud APIs need to be enabled in the project hosting an environment: